Social inclusion and poverty reduction

 This challenge fund is being delivered by Social Justice and Regeneration Division, with the Scottish Government as Lead Partner for the 2014-2020 European Social Fund (ESF) Programme.

-The application form and associated guidance is available from the links below.
-Please ensure you read all documents before completing the application form.
+A previous application form and associated guidance is available from the links below.

 Forms and Guidance